 Johnse, it’s worth noting, married three more times after that, a hillbilly Lothario if there ever was one, and yet another contributor to the tangled blood lines I was trying to sort out.

-The Pike County Tourism Bureau, housed in the new Hampton Hotel in Pikeville, is working hard to develop the feud sites as a tourist draw.
+The Pike County Tourism Bureau, housed in the Hampton Hotel in Pikeville, is working hard to develop the feud sites as a tourist draw.
 They offer maps, books, audio tapes and self-guided audio tours.
-The story of the feud is ever fascinating and it’s gained a new lease on life with the three-part television series “Hatfields and McCoys” on the History Channel.
-But the sites themselves are mostly ho-hum.
+The story of the feud is ever fascinating, but the sites themselves are mostly ho-hum.

 I drove from Pikeville north through the Tug Valley and into West Virginia.
 I followed the map along winding mountain roads and stopped at the designated sites.
 With the notable exception of the log cabin where the hog trial took place, the sites are merely historical markers without much else to distinguish them.
-At the site where the Hatfield gang tied three of the McCoy brothers to Paw Paw trees and shot them, for example, no Paw Paw trees are currently growing, making it hard to imagine what unfolded here – and what unfolded here was high drama.
+At the site where the Hatfield gang tied three of the McCoy brothers to Paw Paw trees and shot them, for example, no Paw Paw trees are currently growing, making it kind of hard to envision what happened there – and what happened there was high drama.